davebenson/doom4-walkthrough/README.md

 For players in Nightmare mode, Imps will probably cause more deaths than any other demon.

+## Possessed Engineers

+Somewhat like the Possessed, except they explode when they die, and they charge at you to cause trouble.

+These guys are walking bombs - typically when they die they'll fly away from you which mitigates the problems.
+But some weapons might cause them to fly at you, and they'll do moderate damage.

+Even if you jump from above them and Glory Kill them, it does not count as a Death From Above Glory Kill (at least for the purposes of Rune or Combat Challenges).
+I'm assuming they their firey plume keeps them safe ?
+TODO: read the damn codex on this

 ### Possessed Soldiers and Possessed Securities

 These two monsters differ in that the latter has shields.